privacy-scaling-explorations/zkevm-specs/specs/keccak256/variable-length-input.md

 No matter what input is, the padding must be applied.
 The padding is a multi-rate padding, it pads single bit 1 followed by minimum number of bits 0 followed by a single bit 1, such that the result is 136 bytes.

+## Circuit behavior

+### Gadget: Keccak Output Lookup

+Each row other than the first is corresponding to a `Keccak-f` permutation round.

+We define these state tags
+- Init: When a new hash job is initiated
+- Absorb: Absorbs non-zero inputs in this permutation
+- Finalize: The hash ends here.
+The output is ready for the consumer to use.

 ```mermaid
 stateDiagram-v2
     direction LR